XCSoar/XCSoar/XCSoarV4-README.txt

 - Miscellaneous dialog cleanups
 - Snail trail colour scales to visible range to make colors more vibrant
 - Safe recovery from critical errors when loading files
-- Bug fix of polar loading on multiple lines
+- Fixed bug of polar loading on multiple lines
 - Fixed ordering of Menu buttons when using cursor to navigate
 - Blanking improvements (prevent timeout advancing when any dialog is active)
 - Added Auxiliary infobox display, accessible from APP_KEY1, which now